WebberZone/popular-authors/readme.txt

 * Features:
 	* New Gutenberg block.
 Find it by searching for `popular authors` or `author`

+* Enhancements/Modifications:
+	* An admin notice will be displayed if Top 10 v3 and above is not installed

 = 1.0.1 =

 * Widget now has two additonal settings: Exclude admins and Show full names to make it easier to use